Unsupervised Cognition: Empirical Evaluation

 As we can observe, our proposal has better distortion curves than any other alternative.
 In numbers, our proposal obtains an Area Under the Curve (AUC) of $92.60$ over train and of $76.23$ over test.
 This AUC is way ahead of the next best one, obtained by the IIC with $100$ epochs, that obtains an AUC for both train and test of $72.28$.
 Moreover, as we can observe in Figure~\ref{fig:exp2}, the other tested methods have a steep descend when there is more than $50-60\%$ of pixels removed, while our proposal keeps getting high accuracy until the very end, when it is almost impossible to recognise the numbers even for a human (around an $80\%$ of pixels removed).
 This contrast allows us to conclude that the behaviour presented by our proposal is fundamentally different than the behaviour of the alternatives.

-We understand that this is the effect of developing the algorithm around the idea of modelling the input space generating constructive representations, as this is the fundamental difference between the algorithms.
+We understand that this is a consequence of developing the algorithm around the idea of modelling the input space generating constructive representations.
 This effect also implies that our algorithm is finding a different kind of relationships between the samples than the pure numerical or pattern based ones, showing cognition-like properties.
 Analysing it more in deep, we think that one of the keys of this behaviour is the discriminative hierarchy of patterns.
 This hierarchy comes from the subdivision of the input space into subspaces through the automatic replication of the Cells, and it allows for a more robust representation of concepts, and thus a better adaptation to noise.
 Having different levels of representations allows for a better matching between noisy samples and the internal representations, as they can be more similar to some of the intermediate representations than to the lower, literal ones.